 Backpacks with loose hanging straps are not allowed to check-in.
 All straps must be carefully tied together, or you can put the backpack in a protection plastic bag, that protects your backpack against dirt and damage in the baggage handling process.
-You can purchase plastic protection bags for backpacks in the Service Center for a fee of SEK 20.
+You can purchase plastic protection bags for backpacks in the Airport Information for a fee of SEK 20.

-We recommend that you buy a protection plastic bag for your checked-in stroller in the Service Center, for a fee of SEK 60.
+We recommend that you buy a protection plastic bag for your checked-in stroller in the Airport Information, for a fee of SEK 60.
 The bag keeps the stroller protected against dirt and that loose parts get stuck and/or destroyed in the baggage handling process.